-The Tokyu Fudosan Holdings Group has in place the Tokyu Fudosan Holdings Sustainability Committee, which is chaired by the President & Representative Director of Tokyu Fudosan Holdings and co-chaired by the Director in Charge of CSR of Tokyu Fudosan Holdings, and whose members include directors in charge of CSR from Tokyu Fudosan Holdings' subsidiaries.
-The committee meets regularly twice a year to discuss, plan and confirm results pertaining to material issues, such as compliance, climate change, social contributions, and diversity.
+The Tokyu Fudosan Holdings Group has in place the Tokyu Fudosan Holdings Sustainability Committee, which is chaired by the President & Representative Director of Tokyu Fudosan Holdings and co-chaired by the Operating Officer of Tokyu Fudosan Holdings.
+The committee meets regularly 3 times a year to discuss, plan and confirm results pertaining to material issues, such as compliance, climate change, social contributions, and diversity.
 In turn, the results of committee deliberations are reported to the Board of Directors, which is led by the President & Representative Director of Tokyu Fudosan Holdings.

-Additionally, the Environment/Social Contribution Council, established as a subcommittee to the Tokyu Fudosan Holdings Group Sustainability Committee, leads relevant management activities across the entire Group.

-The Environment/Social Contribution Council, comprised of environmental managers from each group company, sets group-wide fiscal year targets for greenhouse gas emissions, a major cause of climate change, monitors results and shares information based on a shared policy.
+Additionally, the Sustainability Council, established as a subcommittee to the Tokyu Fudosan Holdings Group Sustainability Committee, leads relevant management activities across the entire Group. the Sustainability Council, comprised of environmental managers from each group company, sets group-wide fiscal year targets for greenhouse gas emissions, a major cause of climate change, monitors results and shares information based on a shared policy.
 This ensures proper reporting under relevant laws and regulations and environmental impacts are reduced through business activities.